qeeqbox/honeypots/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/honeypots/main/readme/honeypots.png"></p>

-21 honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.
+21 different honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.
 All honeypots are non-blocking and can be used as objects or called directly with the in-built auto-configure scripts.
 Also, they are easy to setup and customize, it takes 1-2 seconds to spin a honeypot up.
 The output can be logged to a postgres database, file[s], terminal or syslog for easy integration.

 The honeypots are: dns ftp httpproxy http https imap mysql pop3 postgres redis smb smtp socks5 ssh telnet vnc mssql elastic ldap ntp memecache.